 3 Identify and vet potential partners

 Do you have a clear understanding of who you’re targeting with your influencer marketing, what the core interests of your audience are, what motivates them to action?

 The third step in our Must-Do’s of influencer marketing campaigns is where most people start: the identification of the perfect influencer who reaches your specific target audience effectively.
-With the Influencer Marketing Cloud’s Discovery & Analytics module, you can instantly find and analyze the influencers who are most relevant to your brand.

 But don’t be fooled by a nice aesthetic!
 Know what metrics to look out for to identify fake or fraudulent influencers.
 Prior to making any financial commitments, you will want to: